microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-06.md

 ## Success Criteria

+1. Verify that the Bicep CLI does not show any errors and correctly emits an ARM JSON template that includes all of the resources in the Bicep modules.
 1. Verify that all resources deploy as before when you had a single Bicep template.

 ## Learning Resources

 - [Use Bicep modules](https://learn.microsoft.com/azure/azure-resource-manager/bicep/modules)
-- [Using linked and nested ARM Templates with JSON when deploying Azure resources](https://learn.microsoft.com/azure/azure-resource-manager/templates/linked-templates?tabs=azure-powershell) - Read this to appreciate how much Bicep improves upon the complexity of linked templates with ARM Templates with JSON.
+- [Using linked and nested ARM Templates with JSON when deploying Azure resources](https://learn.microsoft.com/azure/azure-resource-manager/templates/linked-templates?tabs=azure-cli) - Read this to appreciate how much Bicep improves upon the complexity of linked templates with ARM Templates with JSON.